 - a.
 Set the time-mark generator for 5 μs markers. - b.
-Reset the Type 7B51 TIME/DIV to 5 μ s, TRIG-GERING MODE to AUTO, and adjust the LEVEL/SLOPE for a stable display. - c.
+Reset the Type 7B50 TIME/DIV to 5 $\mu$ s, TRIG-GERING MODE to AUTO, and adjust the LEVEL/SLOPE for a stable display. - c.
 CHECK-CRT display for one marker each division between the second and tenth vertical lines.
 Check that sweep timing is within 0.16 division (2%) over the center eight divisions.
-See Fig. 5-6.
+See Fig. 5-6. - d.
+ADJUST-C530J for one marker each division.
+The second and tenth markers must coincide exactly with their respective graticule lines (use the horizontal POSITION control as necessary to line up display).